Working independently can be very attractive for some people.

 - Identify activities that calm your mind and try to do one daily – read a book, go for a walk, watch television, knit, colour, garden, cook, yoga and others.

 - Use apps that help you relax through guided meditation, mindfulness or music.
+See Mental health apps for some ideas.

 - Read poetry or inspirational quotations each day.